nmeri17/suphle/README.md

 # TODO
 -    Write service container for DI
--     Write CLI for programmatic creation of objects
+-    Write CLI for programmatic creation of data objects for templating engine

 # Template engine